 Food safety

-All food items must be stored above the ground to prevent the likelihood of contamination.
+All food must be stored 6 inches (15 cm) off the floor to prevent the contamination.

-All food items must be stored above the ground to prevent the likelihood of contamination.
+All food must be stored 6 inches (15 cm) off the floor to prevent the contamination.

 1. The most recommended distance between the food and the working floor is 6 inches.